Learn more about eardrum perforation and what causes it.

 Signs and Symptoms

-Some people experience a general discomfort that won’t go away, and other individuals will have no symptoms at all when an eardrum ruptures.
-It’s also possible to hear air coming out of the ear while blowing your nose if there’s a hole in an eardrum.
+The time at which the perforation of the ear drum occurs is very painfu, though not everyone will remember the time as it may have occurred in childhood.
+Some people can hear air coming out of the ear while blowing your nose if there’s a hole in an eardrum.
 It’s sometimes possible for others to hear this sound, as well.
 Additional signs and symptoms that may be associated with eardrum perforations include: